Halifax Psychologist

 ● Re-evaluating standards and setting specific, realistic, and attainable goals

-● Creating an exposure hierarchy and slowly breaking behaviors which maintain perfectionistic thoughts
+● Creating an exposure hierarchy and slowly breaking behaviours which maintain perfectionistic thoughts